University of New England - Innovation for a Healthier Planet

 This assignment is an annotated bibliography which includes a short explanation of why you chose each source.
 You will be using CSE Name-Year format.

-To get help with your citations, stop by the library, request an appointment, use our chat service, or Ask a Librarian.
+We have a style guide to help you with CSE Name-Year style, or you can stop by the library, request an appointment, use our chat service, or Ask a Librarian to get help.

 CSE Name-Year Style Guide